uwcirg/logserver/README.md

 resource nested within each `event` is cumbersome, however the following field parity is recommended:

+NB: all fields are considered optional unless marked as **required**

+- `severity`: **required** element.
+Use built in log level rather than adding an additional `severity` field:
+  - `critical`: Critical condition with application.
+Include `emergency` and `alert` levels in this category.
+  - `error`: Error condition with the application.
+  - `warning`: Warning needing attention before escalation to error.
+  - `info`: Normal operational messages not requiring action.
+Include `notice` level in this category (normal but significant).
+  - `debug`: Debug level messages, useful to application developers.
+- `action`: **required** element to describe the type of operation performed.
+  - `C`: create - creating a new resource, such as adding a patient.
+  - `R`: read/view/search - data retrieved or viewed w/o modification.
+  - `U`: update - indicates existing data was modified.
+  - `D`: delete - indicates data was removed or deleted.
+  - `E`: execute - system or application function such as log-on, program execution or perform a query/search.
+- `occurred`: Use built in log message time rather than adding an additional `occurred` field.
 - `category`: major type of the event, such as:
   - `authentication`: events related to login or authentication.
   - `authorization`: events related to access control or permissions changes.